 Going meatless at a meal every now and then can help you lower your cholesterol and may reduce your risk for cardiovascular diseases.
 And unlike a strict vegetarian diet, mixing in some meatless meals won’t require you to give up your carnivorous ways.
-You can still eat lean meat – just less of it.“Most of the cholesterol-raising saturated fat Americans eat comes from meat and full-fat dairy products such as whole milk cheese,” said Alice Lichtenstein, D.Sc., a professor of nutrition at the USDA Human Nutrition Center at Tufts University in Boston and a member of the American Heart Association’s Council on Nutrition, Physical Activity and Metabolism.
+You can still eat lean meat – just less of it.“Most of the cholesterol-raising saturated fat Americans eat comes from meat and full-fat dairy products such as whole milk cheese,” said Alice Lichtenstein, D.Sc., a professor of nutrition at the USDA Human Nutrition Center at Tufts University in Boston and a member of the American Heart Association’s Council on Lifestyle and Cardiometabolic Health.

 “If you decrease your daily intake of animal fat, you’re going to decrease your intake of saturated fat,” she said.

 So what’s for dinner when you take meat off the menu?
 You have more options than you might think.
 A burger makeover could feature a grilled portobello mushroom in place of a beef patty.
 Or fill a pot of chili with white beans and vegetables instead of ground chuck.